ztachip/ztachip/Documentation/visionai_programmer_guide.md

 ## 2. GRAPH FRAMEWORK

 Graph is a ztachip framework used to connect different processing nodes together.
-It is particular popular framework used by many other AI and vision frameworks such as OpenCV, TensorFLow, OpenVX, etc...
+It is a particularly popular framework used by many other AI and vision frameworks such as OpenCV, TensorFLow, OpenVX, etc.

 Each ztachip acceleration functions are packaged as a graph node.